Data Preparation for Large Language Model

 5. Input Embedding¶

-The final process of the data preprocessing is creating Input Embedding by summation of Token Embedding and Position Embedding.
+The final process of data preprocessing is to create Input Embedding by summation of Token Embedding and Position Embedding.

 The token_embedding has dimension of (batch_size, max_lenght, out_dim) and the position_embedding has a dimension of (max_lenght, out_dim).
 Therefore, they can be summed up mathematically.